 Cathy Dean has retired from a 40 year career in nursing.
 Her primary focus was in the area of maternal child nursing in Public Health with a significant number of years spent with the Healthy Babies Healthy Children program.
 She has worked at front line, management, and administrative levels and is committed to community development and advocacy.
 Cathy holds a Bachelor of Science in Nursing from McMaster University.

 David Estill is a Sales and Strategy Manager for Siemens Gamesa Renewable Energy Limited.
 David is currently a volunteer mentor for Big Brothers, Big Sisters.
 He has extensive governance experience having served on the Boards of Directors of Our Energy Guelph, eMerge Guelph, and the Guelph Chamber of Commerce.
 David has also been a Community Editorial Board member for the Guelph Mercury.

-Don McKay, Board Chair
+Don McKay, Past Chair

 Don McKay is past Chair of the FCSGW Board of Directors.
 He is also serves on the Ontario Association of Children’s Aid Societies Board of Directors as Vice-President.
 Don has been the Ward 7 Councillor for the County of Wellington since 2010 and previously served as the Councillor for the Township of Puslinch.
 He received his PhD in Micrometeorology from the University of Guelph and his MBA from the University of Toronto.
 He is a part-time sheep and beef cattle farmer.
 Don has extensive experience on community Boards.